Skip to main content

 Keflex is the brand name for cephalexin, an oral antibiotic that can treat acne, in addition to urinary tract infections, gonorrhea, respiratory tract infections, and more.¹⁵

 How it works: Because it’s an antibiotic, cephalexin treats acne by fighting off the bacteria that may contribute to it.
-It can be safely used by people who are pregnant.
 It is typically intended for short-term use only.

 Potential side effects can include, but are not limited to: